First-Time-is-the-Charm/Workplace/README.md

 ## We are proud you are working with us
-However you need a few more steps to follow
+However you need a few more steps to follow:

 1. add your account to the member table in README.md
 2. fork the main repository